 Investing in Artificial Intelligence

 If AI is to be the most transformative technology of this century, then many investors will be looking to get in early and try to identify UK companies capable of building market share in a fast evolving space.
 As always with technology, ease of use will be a key consideration.
 If an AI system is easily augmented with everyday practices, customers are more likely to buy it.
-Other small company factors include the usual essentials of a strong management team, an edge over competition and a feasible business plan with clear value creation milestones.
+Other small company factors include the usual essentials of a strong alternative investment capital management team, an edge over competition and a feasible business plan with clear value creation milestones.

 In conclusion, the more widely AI is used, the faster it will develop leading to significant advances.
 Many predict we will see greater technological change in the next decade than we did over the last ten years.
 When you consider the huge adoption of technologies since 2007, we better strap ourselves in for the AI-driven ride ahead.